backscatterdk/our-walk-app-landing-page/_pages/privacypolicy.md

 * Withdrawal of consent

-    You can withdraw your consent at any time by contacting us ([info@backscatter.dk](mailto:info@backscatter.dk)).
+    You can withdraw your consent at any time by contacting us ([info@volcano.nu](mailto:info@volcano.nu)).
 This will restrict any further processing of your data.
 If you want all your data to be deleted, ask specifically for it (right to erasure).

 * The right to complain to a data authority

     If you believe your data has been processed and collected unlawfully, you have the right to complain to a data authority (more below).

 If you make a request, we will respond to you as soon as possible and no later than one month.
-If you would like to exercise any of these rights, please contact us at our email: info@backscatter.dk and put “**Data Protection (GDPR)**” in the Title, then we will direct your request to our designated Data Protection Officer.
+If you would like to exercise any of these rights, please contact us at our email: info@volcano.nu and put “**Data Protection (GDPR)**” in the Title, then we will direct your request to our designated Data Protection Officer.

 ### How can you complain?